pexpalacios/Webserver/README.md

 }
 ```

-You can also make a server listen to multiple ports, like 8080 and 8081, for example.
-It will display a web page if you call either http://127.0.0.1:8080 or http://127.0.0.1:8081
+You can also make a server listen to multiple ports, like 8080 and 8081.
+In this case, this configuration will will display the same web page if you call either http://127.0.0.1:8080 or http://127.0.0.1:8081

 ```
 server {